What is Milia?

 Tea Tree Essential Oil for Milia

-Tea tree oil is the most highly regarded essential oil for the treatment of milia.
+Tea tree oil is the most highly regarded essential oil for treating milia.
 It works as a disinfectant due to its antibacterial properties.

 How to use it